mislam1-lab/documentation/README.VPC.md

 Launch

 **Part 4 — Auto Scaling & Load Balancer Setup**
+Part 4 — Auto Scaling & Load Balancer Setup
-Login to AWS
+Log in to AWS (if needed).

-In EC2 go to Launch Instance and create:
+In EC2 → Launch instance and create the base instance to save as a Launch Template:

-Name: tech508-rubaet-for-asg-app-lt
+Name: tech508-mohammed-for-asg-app-lt
 AMI: Owned by me → tech508-rubaet-test-sparta-app-ready-to-run
 Instance type: t3.micro
-Key pair: select existing
+Key pair: (select existing)
 Security group: tech508-rubaet-sparta-app-allow-SSH-HTTP-3000
-Inbound Rules:
+Inbound rules:

-SSH (22) from 0.0.0.0/0
+SSH (22): 0.0.0.0/0
-HTTP (80) from 0.0.0.0/0
+HTTP (80): 0.0.0.0/0
-Custom TCP (3000, Description: SPARTA APP) from 0.0.0.0/0 Advanced settings (User Data):
+Custom TCP (3000): 0.0.0.0/0
+Advanced settings (User Data):

 #!/bin/bash
 cd repo/app
 pm2 start app.js
 Save as Launch Template
+Blueprint for all auto-scaled instances.

 Actions → Launch instance with template
-Launch
+Create a single test instance to confirm it works.

-Copy public IP and test in browser
+Launch, then copy the public IP and test in a browser.